demonixis/C3DE/README.md

 =====================

 ### What is it ?
 C3DE is a research/learning project.
-The aim is to create a modest but powerful enough 3D engine powered by the great MonoGame Framework.
+The aim is to create a modest but powerful enough 3D engine powered by the MonoGame Framework.
 This project is composed of
 * An engine
 * An editor (Windows only for now)
 * A player (later)